 Many students enter the program intending to work with one particular faculty member, while others consider multiple options in their first year.
 Students are assigned advisors when they arrive in the Department.
-In many cases, a student's initial advisor becomes his/her research advisor, but this does not have to be the case.
-We encourage students to interact with other faculty members in order to develop a breadth of research skills and interests.
+In many cases, a student's initial advisor becomes his/her research advisor, but this does not need to be the case.
+We encourage students to interact with other faculty members in order to develop a breadth of research skills and interests, and to explore the range of research opportunities available in the Department.
 Each student works closely with the advisor to choose classes and to begin developing a research topic.